amotivv/oei/README.md

 # People-Based Task Manager

 A personal task manager that organizes tasks by the people they affect.
-Built with React, TypeScript, Vite, and Supabase.
+Built with React, TypeScript, Vite, and Supabase for all the overwhelmed introverts.

 ## Features